 - Check other TTC Fares

 How to Use a TTC Day Pass

-The pass may be bought from a subway station booth agent either on the day you intend to use it or in advance.
+The pass may be bought from a subway station booth agent either on the day you intend to use it, or in advance.
 Some convenience stores that are designated as TTC Agents will also have Day Passes available to buy.
 Just note that you won't be able to buy one from a bus or streetcar driver.

-Assuming you didn't buy a pass using your phone, the Day Pass is a card that's about the same size as a lottery scratch card -- which is fitting since it also has areas that need to be scratched off before you can use it.
+The Day Pass is a card that's about the same size as a lottery scratch card -- which is fitting since it also has areas that need to be scratched off before you can use it.
 There are twelve spots labeled with the months of the year, and then spaces numbered one to thirty-one.
 You need to scratch off the month and day that correspond with the day of use.
 You also need to write in the month and day in pen in the space provided at the top of the pass.

 If you buy the pass from a subway booth attendant on the same day you want to use it, they'll take care of filling it in for you.
 But unless you live within walking distance of the subway, it's a good idea to pick up a blank one to have on hand at home.
 That way you'll never be stuck paying your first fare of the day to get to where you can purchase a Day Pass.

 When is it Worth Buying a Day Pass?

 On weekdays, it's a good idea for an adult to buy a Day Pass when they're planning on taking four to five trips or more.
 If you were going to pay cash instead, you're saving money on the fourth trip.
 If you would have been using tokens, you're saving money on the fifth trip.
 On the fourth trip however using tokens would only cost you 15¢ less, so it may be worth buying a pass anyway on the chance you'll add an unplanned stop to your day.